mikeroyal/Open-Source-Security-Guide/README.md

 [ISO Standards Catalogue](https://www.iso.org/standards.html)

+[Common Criteria for Information Technology Security Evaluation (CC)](https://www.commoncriteriaportal.org/cc/) is an international standard (ISO / IEC 15408) for computer security.
+It allows an objective evaluation to validate that a particular product satisfies a defined set of security requirements.

 [ISO 22301](https://www.iso.org/en/contents/data/standard/07/51/75106.html) is the international standard that provides a best-practice framework for implementing an optimised BCMS (business continuity management system).

 [ISO27001](https://www.iso.org/isoiec-27001-information-security.html) is the international standard that describes the requirements for an ISMS (information security management system).
 The framework is designed to help organizations manage their security practices in one place, consistently and cost-effectively.